Rigby’s Encyclopaedia of the Herring

 Adventures with the King of Fishes

-An all-in-one deep dive into the fascinating story of the Atlantic herring and its far-reaching dominions.
+An all-in-one deep dive into the Atlantic herring and its far-reaching dominions.

 Description

-Almost everything you didn’t know you needed to know about Atlantic herrings can be found in this book.
-(Pacific and Baltic herrings are in there too.)
-Yes, they changed the world—everything changes everything—but herrings make the world bigger.
-With spawnings seen from space, a trillion individuals make this one of the tastiest and most abundant vertebrates on Earth.
+This book contains almost everything you didn’t know you needed to know about Atlantic herrings.
+(Pacific and Baltic varieties are in there too.)
+Herrings make the world bigger: with spawnings seen from space, a trillion individuals make this one of the tastiest and most abundant vertebrates on Earth.

-Between ‘A Beginning’ and ‘Zuiderzee’, count the wars fought over herrings; don’t forget Scotland vs the Holy Roman Empire.
-The herring’s high-pitched farts were logged as Soviet submarines and received an Ig Nobel Prize.
-One herring joke featured in four Shakespeare plays; a Jonson; the glorious, suppressed fantasia Nashes Lenten Stuffe; and one suppressed and lost play.
-And what of Van Gogh’s ear?
-Herrings also laugh at taxonomists; physically change with sea temperature and salinity; stuff predators full to bursting, then swim away.
-(Well, it worked for 100,000,000 years.)
+From ‘A Beginning’ to ‘Zuiderzee’, count the wars fought over herrings; don’t forget Scotland vs the Holy Roman Empire.
+The herring’s high-pitched farts were logged as Soviet submarines, and one herring joke featured in a Jonson play, four Shakespeare plays and the glorious, suppressed fantasia Nashes Lenten Stuffe.
+Herrings mock taxonomists; physically change with sea temperature and salinity; stuff predators full to bursting, then swim away.

 The Great Sardine Litigation?
 The true history of kippers?
 Bloaters?
 Reds?
 Chopped herring?
 Shuba?
 All this and more.
-Between the Herring Industry Board’s ‘Eat more herrings!’, sixteenth-century Bavaria’s ‘Herrings, herrings, stinking herrings’ and sustainable fishery genetics, every entry is a story, a comic journey, an adventure.
+Between sustainable fishery genetics, sixteenth-century Bavaria’s ‘Herrings, herrings, stinking herrings’, and Van Gogh’s ear, every entry is a story, a comic journey, an adventure.
 Some even come with recipes.

 Author(s)